tytydraco/yessleep/out/I_Was_a_Chemical_Engineer_Researching_Myocardial_Injury.md

 I post this here as more of a journal than anything else.
 We are on an unmarked island in the middle of nowhere, with a homicidal superhuman stalking the grounds.
 It is only a matter of time before Archie finds us.

 There are consequences to playing God.
-I pray for a miracle, but I will not hold me breath.
+I pray for a miracle, but I will not hold my breath.
 It’s only a matter of time, now.